Skip to Main Content

 Encyclopedia of Life Sciences

-Over 5,000 peer-reviewed encyclopedia articles written by leaders in the field to provide comprehensive and authoritative coverage of life sciences topics.
+Over 5,000 peer-reviewed, online encyclopedia articles written by leaders in the field to provide comprehensive and authoritative coverage of life sciences topics.

 Primary or Secondary?

 Both primary and secondary sources can be useful to you in your research, but you need to be able to distinguish which is which.
 Both types of information sources can be found using library databases, and both may even be peer-reviewed sources.
 So how do you tell which is which?
 Refer to the table below for some quick ways to determine if the source you've found is a primary source or a secondary source.

 - Describe original research, or original analysis of someone else's data